kennyzli/datastream.io/README.md

 scala is nice language to work with but not highly adopted by java development community.

-datatream's purpose is to take advantage the java8 functional programing features and make java + hadoop life easier.
+Datatream's purpose is trying to take advantage of the java8 functional programing features and make your big data life easier.

 the datastream is based on the cascading framework http://www.cascading.org/